IEEE-WIE-VIT/WIE-WoC/DSA Coding/Asymptotic Notation/README.md

   }
 ```

-> in this we can see that else part has worst case complexity O(n) whereas if block will have O(1) worst case complexity
+> In this we can see that the else part has worst-case complexity O(n) whereas if the block will have O(1) worst-case complexity
-> therefore we will consider the worst case complexity as O(n) for the above example
+> Therefore we will consider the worst-case complexity as O(n) for the above example